sqlxpert/z-container-api-kafka-aws-terraform/README.md

       completed Step&nbsp;7.

  9. In the Amazon Elastic Container Service section of the AWS Console, check the `hello_api` cluster.
-Eventually, you should see that 3 tasks are running.
+Eventually, you should see that 2&nbsp;tasks are running.

     - It will take a few minutes for ECS to notice, and then deploy, the container image.
 Relax, and let it happen.
 If you are impatient, or if there is a problem, you can navigate to the `hello_api` service, open the orange "Update service" pop-up menu, and select "Force new deployment".

+    - You can reduce the `hello_api_aws_ecs_service_desired_count_tasks`
+      variable in Terraform, to a minimum of 0&nbsp;tasks (to eliminate ECS Fargate compute costs while you are experimenting).
+To demonstrate redundancy in 3&nbsp;availability zones, increase the value to 3&nbsp;tasks or more.

 10. Generate the URLs and then test your API.